- Nick Fingleton - Chairman

 - Half time games at home matches

-- Marks the end of many of the Boys/Girls Belvo careers
+- Marks the end of Mini rugby for all the Boys and Girls.

 - One parent travels with each child